SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 In addition, you will find some interesting museums and galleries here.

 Fort Point is another old army base along the shores of the San Francisco Bay.
-It's also one of the oldest buildings in San Francisco, and it has an interesting history due to its location right under the Golden Gate Bridge.
+It's also one of the oldest buildings in San Francisco.

-This free site is a must see for history buffs, especially those who love military history.
+This free attraction is a must-see for history buffs, especially those who love military history.

 >> Fort Point National Historic Site

-Another way to see the Golden Gate Bridge is by taking a city tour.
-The San Francisco Grand City Tour gives you a chance to ride over the bridge.
+The San Francisco Grand City Tour gives you a chance to ride over the Golden Gate Bridge.
 You will also get a photo opportunity of the bridge at Vista Point.

 In addition, you will ride through Golden Gate Park and get amazing views of the city from Twin Peaks.

 The Octagon House is another quick stop just to the south of the San Francisco Marina District in the Cow Hollow neighborhood.
-This old eight-sided house was built in 1861.
+This historic eight-sided house was built in 1861.

 It fell into disrepair over the years, but a local non-profit bought and restored it.
-You can now visit the house and its extensive collection of colonial and federal decorative arts three times a month.
+You can now visit the house and its extensive collection of colonial and federal decorative arts twice a month.

 One of my favorite attractions in the San Francisco Marina District is the Palace of Fine Arts.
-This free attraction is the only building still standing from the Panama Pacific Exposition in 1915.
+This free attraction is the only structure still standing from the Panama Pacific Exposition in 1915.

-Stop by to see the detail on the outside of this building and learn more about its history or catch a show inside at its historic theater.
+Stop by to see the ornate architectural detail on the outside of this Roman-style building and learn more about its history or catch a show inside at its historic theater.

 >> Panama Pacific Exposition & Palace of Fine Arts

 You can walk inside the Wave Organ to see how it makes music up close.
-It's a fun stop for kids of all ages!
+It's a fun stop for kids and adults alike!

 To find it, walk past the St. Francis Yacht Club and the Marina District Lighthouse to the end of the walkway.

-If you plan on spending some of your time shopping, then I recommend heading over to Union Street in the Cow Hollow District or Chestnut Street in the Marina.
+If you plan on spending some of your time shopping, then I recommend heading over to these two streets lined with boutiques.

 The Union Street Festival is one of the largest street festivals in San Francisco.
 This event usually held the first weekend in June each year.
 Over two days, you will find hundreds of arts and crafts booths.

-It's a fun way to spend a few hours while visiting the San Francisco Marina District and Cow Hollow Neighborhood.
+It's a fun way to spend a few hours while visiting the Marina and Cow Hollow San Francisco neighborhoods.

 >> Find additional San Francisco festivals

-Another great way to learn about this neighborhood is by joining one of the free walking tours.
-The San Francisco public library gives several guided walking tours in the neighborhood.
+Another great way to learn about this neighborhood is by joining one of the excellent free SF Guides walking tours led by local experts.

-They range from a tour of the Palace of Fine Arts to a historic tour of the Art Deco buildings in the neighborhood.
+This program run by the San Francisco Public Library offers several options, ranging from an in-depth tour of the Palace of Fine Arts to an architecture tour of the Art Deco buildings in the neighborhood.

 >> Find additional fun and free tours around SF